Grievance Procedure, Department of Ecology and Evolutionary Biology

-Pursuant to Article XIV of the University Senate Code and Articles V and VI of the University Senate Rules and Regulations of the University of Kansas, Lawrence, the Department of Ecology and Evolutionary Biology establishes the following procedure to hear grievances arising within the Department.
+Pursuant to Article XII of the University Senate Code and VII of the University Senate Rules and Regulations of the University of Kansas, Lawrence, the Department of Ecology and Evolutionary Biology establishes the following procedure to hear grievances arising within the Department.
 Appeal of a grievance heard at a subordinate unit level is to the Judicial Board, not to the College.
 This procedure shall not be used to hear disputes assigned to other hearing bodies under USRR Article VI, Section 4.

 Except as provided in USRR 6.5.4, no person shall be disciplined for using the grievance procedure or assisting another in using the grievance procedure.